Relocation Guide · Last updated 2 June 2026

 Step Detail

 1. Visit DVLA Gibraltar Town Range, Gibraltar.
 Open Monday to Friday during office hours.
+Going early in the morning helps avoid queues.

 Vehicle Registration in Gibraltar